Turf Battles: On-going gameplay

 As characters become more developed, they gain skills, requiring the player to further define the abilities of that character.
-Crafting materials, such as leather, herbs, metal, wood, and gems, can also used by characters.
+Crafting materials, such as leather, herbs, metal, wood, and gems, can also be used by characters.
 Characters may form or join tribes, allowing characters in the same tribes unified communications, a shared tribe name, and possibly identity, tribe bank and dues.

 Much Turf Battles play involves questing.
 These quests, also called tasks or missions, are usually available from non-player characters (NPCs).
 Quests usually reward the player with experience points, items, and/or in-game money.
 It is also through quests that much of the game's story is told, both through the quest text, and through scripted NPC actions.
 Quests are linked by a common theme.
 Each quest is triggered by the completion of the previous quest, forming a quest chain.
 Quests commonly involve killing a number of creatures, gathering a certain number of resources, finding a difficult-to-locate object, speaking to various NPCs, visiting specific locations, interacting with objects in the world, or delivering an item from one place to another.

 While a character can be played on its own, players can also form groups with others, in order to tackle more challenging content.
 In this way, character classes are used in specific roles within a group.
 In Turf Battles, when a character dies, they are resurrected in the nearest Safe Zone.
 When a character is killed by a monster, they lose some experience.
 Also, there is a possibility of dropping items the character had equipped, requiring the player to attempt to return the location they died at, to regain dropped items.
 When a character fights, the items equipped degrade, requiring in-game money and a NPC to repair them.
 Items that degrade heavily can become unusable until they are repaired.

-Turf Battles contains a variety of mechanisms for Player versus player (PvP) combat.
+Turf Battles contains a variety of mechanisms for player versus player (PvP) combat.
 Each server allows player versus player combat almost anywhere in the game world.
 In PVP environments, players can attack each other at almost any time or location.
 On all servers, there are special areas of the world where free-for-all combat is permitted.
 Battle arenas, for example, allow all players to engage each other without fear of penalty or loss of rank.